Swapnanil-Gupta/UFMarketPlace/Sprint2.md

 - Created an API to send OTP for email verification.
 - Updated database with expiration time each time an OTP is sent.
 - Created an API to validate the OTP entered by the user and check if it has expired.
+- Integrated Forntend and Backend by using CORS (Cross-Origin Resource Sharing).

 ## User Stories (Frontend)